 Please play while reading.

-And that’s all it was.. and so we went on like nothing had been missing through all those lost years.
+And that’s all it took.. and we went on like nothing had been missing through all those lost years.

 While I was up and down and all over the place Danny was always just that solid line that never broke.
 He helped me through some pretty miserable times in my life on our almost daily phone calls from 1975- 1997.
 That’s a lot of years to talk, and a lot of words went down — and you know what?
 There was never one word of anger ever in our conversations.
 Maybe he was faking all these years and inside he was a complete mess– but you know what— we will never know, and I would like to remember him that way.

-Maybe we met in person just a dozen times through those years — at my store Flash Cadilac in Ottawa and in Montreal.
-We used to go to a great little french restaurant on Bleury and Sherbrooke Street and he ordered me my first Coquille St. Jacques.
-We ate fresh carrot soup and he did try to get me to eat frogs legs and I just looked at him that day and laughed.
+We used to meet each other through those years — at my store Flash Cadilac in Ottawa and in Montreal.
+There was that great little french restaurant on the corner of Bleury and Sherbrooke Street where he ordered me my first Coquille St. Jacques.
+We ate fresh carrot soup and once he did try to get me to eat frogs legs and I just looked at him that day and laughed.
 There are some people that make you smile a little bigger, and laugh a little louder, and just live a little better, and that was Danny.